Self-avoidant memory effects on enhanced diffusion in a stochastic model of environmentally responsive swimming droplets: Comparative Analysis

-where $\mathbf{v}(t)= \mathbf{Y}(t)- \mathbf{Y}(t- \Delta t)$ gives the directional displacement between times $t$ and $t-\Delta t$ (see App.~\ref{app:OCF} for details).
-The portion of this function displaying exponential decay is fit by a single exponential given by $C(\Delta t)= e^{-\frac{\Delta t}{\tau}}$ as is consistent with ABP \cite{ Brujic1_autophoresis_synthetic_recent_3, Lowen}.
-(Note that this correlation $C(\Delta t)\to 0$ as $\Delta t \to 0$ due to the additive uncorrelated fluctuations in the model; OCF values near 1 are indicative of directed motion.)
+where $\mathbf{v}(t)= \mathbf{Y}(t)- \mathbf{Y}(t- \Delta t)$ is the directional displacement between times $t$ and $t-\Delta t$ (see App.~\ref{app:OCF} for details).
+This function computed for the trajectories is shown in Fig.~\ref{fig:Big Fig}c as the noisy solid lines.
+Note that $C(\Delta t)\to 0$ as $\Delta t \to 0$ because the motion at such small timescales is dominated by the uncorrelated additive noise.
+As $\Delta t$ increases ballistic motion starts to dominate which is reflected in the OCF that approaches values near unity.
+The portion of $C(\Delta t)$ displaying exponential decay, due to the transition to enhanced diffusion at even longer $\Delta t$, is fit by a single exponential given by $C(\Delta t)= e^{-\frac{\Delta t}{\tau}}$ as is consistent with ABP \cite{ Brujic1_autophoresis_synthetic_recent_3, Lowen}.
 These fits are shown by the smooth solid lines in Fig.~\ref{fig:Big Fig}c and the resulting values of $\tau$ as a function of $\mu$ in Fig.~\ref{fig:Big Fig}d.

 While the model OCF is well fit by an exponential decay, the long time asymptotics of the MSD given by Eq.~\ref{eq:ABP MSD big t} in Fig.~\ref{fig:Big Fig}e (dashed lines) shows that ABP substantially overestimates the enhanced diffusion of our model (solid lines).
 This overestimation is larger for the two larger values of $\mu$ that correspond to weaker self-avoidant memory, as shown in Fig.~\ref{fig:Big Fig}f.
 Alternatively, using $V$ from Eq.~\eqref{eq:V int final}, $\tau$ is determined by fitting the long time MSD to Eq.~\eqref{eq:ABP MSD big t}.
 These values of $\tau$, plotted as the dashed lines in Fig.~\ref{fig:Big Fig}d, substantially underestimate the decorrelation time scale of our model, also shown by the corresponding dashed lines of exponential decay in Fig.~\ref{fig:Big Fig}c.
 Although the form of exponential decay of the orientational persistence is consistent with ABP and quantifiable by $\tau$, it alone is not enough to predict the enhanced diffusion of our model.
 There are additional effects of self-avoidant memory beyond the persistence memory, which is the only memory present in ABP.